Jack Plotnick: Web series

-Other Work
+Other work

 Plotnick performed in the July 2012 edition of Don't Tell My Mother!
 (Live Storytelling), a monthly showcase in which actors, authors, screenwriters and comedians share true stories they would never want their mothers to know.

 In 2015 he released the e-book New Thoughts for Actors which he offers for free, writing "I wrote it as a way to give back to my community."

-In 2018, he made a cameo in Brandon Rodgers' A Day at the Beach as Lyle Lemon.
-The video is currently on YouTube and has over 4 million views.
-He was also featured in Brandon Rodgers’ “North Pole Complaints (Offensive)” as Tiny Toni.
+Starting 2018, he has made appearances in Brandon Rogers' videos, starting with a cameo in A Day at the Beach as Lyle Lemon.
+The video is currently on YouTube and has over 24 million views.
+He was also featured in Brandon Rodgers' "North Pole Complaints (Offensive)" as Tiny Toni.
 As of right now, the video has 1.1 million views.
-In 2019, he made a cameo as Coach Best in Brandon Rogers' Blame the Hero episode 3 and 7.
+In 2019, he made a cameo as Coach Best in Brandon Rogers' Blame the Hero episode 3 and 7, and in 2022, starred as Mr. Stencil in Normal British Series.

 Jack produces and stars in satirical videos inserting himself into old Wonderful World of Disney footage.